 For several weeks, you may get tired easily or have less energy than usual.
 You also may have the feeling that fluid is moving in your breasts.
 This feeling is normal and will go away over time.

-Keep in mind that it may take time to get used to your new breasts.
-You will have swelling at first, but the breasts will soften and develop better shape over time.
+Keep in mind that it may take time to get used to your breasts after your surgery.
+You will have swelling at first.
+But the breasts will soften and develop better shape over time.